Non-NHS Services – fees for private letters, certificates, medicals etc.

 A local screening programme is currently running, using urine specimens.
 Please ask the doctor or nurse about this.

 We provide contraceptive advice and treatments.
-Dr Hewson fits intra-uterine contraceptive devices (coils).
-Dr Hewson and Dr Pearce also do contraceptive implant procedures (Implanon).
+Dr Hewson fits intra-uterine contraceptive devices (coils) and contraceptive implant procedures (Implanon/Nexplanon).

 All Drs and nurses can give advice about emergency contraception.
 Please ask at the surgery for an urgent appointment or come to the open surgery, (you do not need to tell the receptionist why you need to be seen).